-So what does a relatively high unemployment rate portend for the stock market?
+So what does the current unemployment rate portend for the stock market?

-Today’s chart helps answer that question by presenting seven unemployment rate ranges versus the ensuing average S&P 500 12-month gain.
+Today’s chart helps answer that question by presenting six unemployment rate ranges versus the ensuing average S&P 500 12-month gain.

 The stock market has performed better following a relatively high unemployment rate.